 Is it Worth it?
 Maybe not for teens.
 Because a lot of the savings with Ibotta comes from shopping at grocery and drug stores, it’s not necessarily geared towards teens.
 If you’re a teenager, your parents are probably the ones making those kinds of purchases for you.

-Ipsos is an online market research firm and survey site.
+Ipsos is an online market research firm and survey panel.
 You earn points when you complete surveys.
 One point is equivalent to one cent, so 100 points equal $1.
 Each survey is worth between 10-100 points.